TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 Once you click the "I'm not a robot" button at the website, it copies malicious code (powershell) to target systems clipboard.
 It is then pasted to the "Run" prompt and executed, downloading and executing a file (l6e.exe), that downloads the Lumma Stealer malware that is designed to steal credentials from the infected PC and once acquired, sends them to a C2 server using HTTP Post requests.
 This malware has been confirmed by Virustotal.com by their analyzes.

-Now, as the Krebs report states, GitHub users are most likely more vigilant and aware than the average PC user and changes are that not that many fell to this trap, but what if this was less targeted and affected regular PC users?
+Now, as the Krebs report states, GitHub users are most likely more vigilant and aware than the average PC user and chances are, that not that many fell to this trap, but what if this was less targeted and affected regular PC users?
 The likelihood of success would most likely increase drastically.

 The incident report does not describe how target selection was made for this, but I would assume that the emails have been compromised with the association to GitHub (compromised emailing list perhaps), manual reconnaissance and target selection seems to be too far fetched in this case.